Flavour and Electroweak Precision Constraints on a Simplified Dark Matter Model with a Light Spin-0 Mediator: Implications on Various Observables

 \subsection{Electroweak Precision Observables}

-The precise measurements of electroweak precision observables (EWPO) at the \(W\) and \(Z\) poles allow us to impose constraints on new physics scenarios.
+The precise measurements of EWPOs at the \(W\) and \(Z\) poles allow us to impose constraints on new physics scenarios.
 This is achieved by analyzing how new physics contributions at the loop level affect these electroweak observables.
-Here, We will just summarise the observables we have taken.
-The detail discussion on the loop contribution and the observables are given in ref. \cite{Kolay:2024wns}.
+Here, we will just summarise the observables we have taken.
+A detailed discussion of the loop contribution and observables is given in ref. \cite{Kolay:2024wns}. \paragraph{\underline{\bf Oblique Parameters :}} The most general expression for the gauge boson $(V = W \text{ or } Z)$ self-energy can be written as